EiriasValar/FF4FE-Tracker/README.md

 The tracker is written in [Elm](https://elm-lang.org/), compiled to JavaScript.
 As there's only a single logical page, no navigation infrastructure is implemented (anymore).

-[Elm Bootstrap](http://elm-bootstrap.info/) is used just for the Dropdown module, to allow for dropdown options with non-string values (used when setting a random objective).
-The "bootstrap" stylesheet is a heavily-gutted version to handle just the dropdown elements, with nothing particularly Bootstrap-y about them.
-This dependency could be entirely removed with a bit of work to recreate the Dropdown element.

 # TODO features
-- Type-to-filter random objective selection
 - Accommodate streaming better (customizable background colour?)
 - Expand the shop weapon and armour items into short submenus?
 - Make the location area groupings collapsible